PostHog/posthog.com/contents/blog/persons-on-events.md

 - **Faster filtering of events with person or group properties**.
 Similarly, filtering events by person or group properties is much faster when a join is no longer necessary.
 Anywhere where you’re working with persons or groups, and events, PostHog will be faster.

 - **Users will no longer be merged retroactively in some situations**.
 When an identified user logs in from a different browser (thus becoming anonymous) we end up with separate records for their unidentified and identified behavior, which are then merged into a single person.
-We used to do this using database joins at query time, so that all events were tied to the same person.
-Now, we simply look at the events when queries are created - meaning that anonymous events are shown as separate, unique persons in insights.
+We used to do database joins at query time, so that all events were tied to the same person.
+Now, we simply look at the events which have the data from the event processing time - meaning that anonymous events are shown as separate, unique persons in insights.

 - **You can create insights based on person properties at the time of an event.** This wasn’t previously feasible and was often requested.
 Now, with this change, it's possible!